 WHAT IS LEATHER?

-First and foremost, it’s actually a by-product of the meat industry.
-Cowhide in its raw form is actually a ‘waste product’ that is sold to tanneries (to preserve and turn into leather) as an after thought.
-A large majority of cowhide is actually never turned into leather and is thrown out or turned into animal feed.
-So technically speaking, and it might sound odd, but you are buying a product that has been upcycled and put to good use.
+Cowhide in its raw form is actually a waste product of the beef industry that is sold to tanneries (to preserve and turn into leather).
+There is actually a large excess of raw cowhide and most of it is never turned into leather and is thrown out or turned into animal feed.
+When you purchase leather goods, you are buying a product that has been upcycled and put to good use.

 Leather is composed of trillions of interconnected fibers that get denser and denser the closer you get to the surface.
 The denser the fibers, the stronger the leather.
 The fibers are held together by collagen proteins, and how this protein is preserved will affect the durability and qualities of the leather (I wont bore you with the technicalities here though!)